An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems

 Route planning is a prominent topic in artificial intelligence due to its significant scientific and social implications.
 First, these problems are of great scientific interest because they often involve high computational complexity.
 As NP-Hard problems, solving them presents a significant challenge for the scientific community.
 Secondly, routing problems are typically designed to address real-world scenarios in logistics and transportation, making their efficient resolution beneficial both socially and commercially.

-Numerous approaches have been proposed in the literature to tackle these problems efficiently.
-The most successful methods are exact, heuristic, and meta-heuristic \cite{salhi2022overview} methods.
-Among them, arguably, meta-heuristics are the most popular approaches \cite{hussain2019metaheuristic}.
-In a nutshell, a meta-heuristic is conceived as a technique that addresses specific problems using general information and knowledge applicable to a wide range of optimization problems with similar characteristics.
+Numerous methods have been proposed in the literature to tackle these problems efficiently.
+The most successful methods include exact, heuristic, and meta-heuristic methods \cite{salhi2022overview}.
+Among them, arguably, meta-heuristics are the most popular methods \cite{hussain2019metaheuristic}.
 Meta-heuristics explore the solution space to obtain effective optimization results without depending on the specifics of the problem.
 It makes them especially well-suited for addressing real-world problems with complex formulations, as they do not require detailed problem-specific information to explore the feasible solution space.

-Meta-heuristics find applications in various fields, including transportation \cite{elshaer2020taxonomic}, medicine \cite{tsai2016metaheuristic}, and energy \cite{de2015metaheuristic}.
-Some algorithms utilize a single search strategy, such as Simulated Annealing \cite{van1987simulated} and TS \cite{glover1998tabu}.
-In contrast, others employ multiple search strategies (population-based algorithms), like Genetic Algorithms (GA) \cite{holland1992genetic}, Ant Colony Optimization (ACO) \cite{dorigo2006ant}, and Particle Swarm Optimization (PSO) \cite{kennedy1995particle}.
-In the last couple of decades, many new population-based techniques have emerged, such as the Bat Algorithm (BA) \cite{yang2013bat}, Grey Wolf Optimizer (GWO) \cite{mirjalili2014grey}, and Firefly Algorithm (FA) \cite{yang2009firefly}.
-Indeed, the proposal of new methods has become problematic, leading to a proliferation of techniques with similar operations but different names.
-This issue has been highlighted multiple times in recent years \cite{sorensen2015metaheuristics,del2019bio,molina2020comprehensive}.

 Furthermore, meta-heuristics can also be categorized into search-based algorithms and constructive algorithms.
-Search-based techniques begin with an initial complete solution or a set of complete solutions, then modified until a final solution is reached.
+Search-based techniques begin with an initial complete solution or a set of complete solutions, then are modified until a final solution is reached.
 In contrast, constructive algorithms begin with a partial solution or a set of partial solutions, incrementally built until a complete solution is achieved.